 Similarly, the concept of "risk-based warnings" and "impact-based forecasting" requires access and sharing of novel types of data (infrastructure, emergency decision-making policies, population distribution, transportation networks, etc.), not easily amenable to present guidelines on formats, metadata, validation, etc. Moreover, some countries could be reluctant to make this data available for all kinds of reasons.
 Again, there will be a need for extensive discussions between WMO Members and the other organizations controlling access to these data.

 6.2.2 Future information products: optimal production, dissemination and usage, and feedback

-Many of the future warning and forecast data and information, such as those related to air quality, hydrological, marine, aviation, agro meteorological information, and more generally speaking socio-economic applications are often of use for organizations outside traditional NMHS's.
+Many of the future warning and forecast data and information, such as those related to air quality, hydrological, marine, aviation, agro-meteorological information, and more generally speaking socio-economic applications are often of use for organizations outside traditional NMHS's.
 These organizations have their own internal decision-making processes, data and forecast related protocols, partners and user bases.
 A good example was provided for hydrological forecasting.
 And similar issues exist for other services.
 Again, WMO will need to establish the necessary partnerships, in order expand the current GDPFS to include these new products.
 In fact, concerning so-called "big data" related issues and applications; WMO has already started such a process through its Executive Council Task Team on Data Policies and Emerging Issues (EC-TT DPEI).

 Another key aspect, which requires further consideration, is user information and feedback.
 The creation by WMO of some form of Client-Provider Interface geographically or thematically structured is perhaps worth some further consideration.